Softwire/strawberry-fair/frontend/src/pages/about/virtual-strawberry-fair-2020.md

 The local, and internet, radio station is to broadcast a 12-hour show on Saturday June 6th that will reflect the music, poetry and drama of the Midsummer Common event alongside additional material for children.

+Cambridge residents can listen via 105 FM - and it will also be streamed via their website:  <https://cambridge105.co.uk/>

 ## Here's what's happening on the day

 Why not crack open a few cold ones – get the jerk chicken sizzling on the BBQ and settle down and get tuned in to **Cambridge 105 Radio** for a solid 12 hours of the magic of Strawberry Fair.